LexNastin/art-downloader/README.md

 From there everything should make sense (hopefully).
 Be sure to report any bugs!

+## Making Tumblr Work

-For Tumblr to work, you must set the following 4 environment variables (you can create a `.env` file on the repo root directory to use them).
+For Tumblr to work, you must set the following 4 environment variables.
 Read the [Create a client](https://github.com/tumblr/pytumblr#create-a-client) section of the PyTumblr library, which explains methods to obtain those tokens.

 ```env
 CONSUMER_KEY = <consumer key>